NoamanKhalil/Frei/Frei/default.md

 Lil bonus features:

-1. Once you finish a freewrite session, click “Chat”.
+1. Once you finish a free-write session, click "Chat".

 It’ll push your entry to ChatGPT or Claude via a query parameter to help you reflect.
 I also baked in my custom prompt I’ve been using for months.
 This little thing has helped me so much.
 AI is really good at helping make connections you might not see.
 I hope it helps you too.